 Net Premiums Earned.
 Our net premiums earned have historically been generated primarily in California and Nevada.
 In California, we have reduced our premium rates by 60.5% from September 2003 through January 1, 2007, including a decline of 35.2% since January 1, 2006.
 This compares with the recommendation of the California Workers' Compensation Insurance Rating Bureau (WCIRB) of a 35.9% rate decline since January 1, 2006.
 Rates in Nevada over the same period have declined by 11.4%.
-In Nevada, rate levels have increased recently as a result of a decision of the Nevada Commissioner of Insurance to increase rates beginning March 1, 2007 by 3.4%.
+In Nevada, rate levels have increased recently as a result of a decision of the Nevada Commissioner of Insurance to increase rates beginning March 1, 2007, by 3.4%.
 We adopted the 3.4% rate increase for policies incepting on or after March 1, 2007.

 On March 30, 2007, the WCIRB, an industry-backed private organization that provides statistical analysis, submitted a filing with the California Insurance Commissioner recommending an 11.3% decrease in advisory pure premium rates on new and renewal policies incepting on or after July 1, 2007.
-The filing was based on an analysis of loss experience valued as of December 31, 2006.
-The rate is advisory only and requires approval by the California Insurance Commissioner.
-A public hearing on the matters contained in the WCIRB's filing was held on May 3, 2007 by the California Insurance Commissioner, who has not issued his ruling.
-If the advisory rate reduction is approved, we may choose whether or not to adopt the new rates.
+The filing was based upon a review of loss and loss adjustment experience through December 31, 2006, and was made in response to continued reductions in California workers' compensation claim costs.
+On May 29, 2007, the California Insurance Commissioner ordered a 14.2% decrease in workers' compensation advisory pure premium rates for policies incepting on or after July 1, 2007, based on the Commissioner's actuarial analysis.